fluffybeastgames/MadJS/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 The game is currently a simple html page and a client-side javascript, and as such it should be able to run locally in any modern desktop browser.
-In the future, this will change to using (most likely) an express server with socket.io handling client-server handling.
+In the future, this will change to using (most likely) an express server with socket.io handling client-server communication.

 ### Prerequisites
 A modern desktop browser and a mouse, ideally with middle click and scroll wheel capabilities.